Former: Aircraft formers

 Formers are used in the construction of aircraft fuselage, of which a typical fuselage has a series from the nose cone to the empennage, typically perpendicular to the longitudinal axis of the aircraft.
 The primary purpose of formers is to establish the shape of the fuselage and reduce the column length of stringers to prevent instability.
 Formers are typically attached to longerons, which support the skin of the aircraft.

-The "former-and-longeron" technique (also called stations and stringers) was adopted from boat construction, and was typical of light aircraft built until the advent of structural skins, such as fiberglass and other composite materials.
+The "former-and-longeron" technique (also called stations and stringers) was adopted from boat construction and was typical of light aircraft built until the advent of structural skins, such as fiberglass and other composite materials.
 Many of today's light aircraft, and homebuilt aircraft in particular, are still designed in this way.

 Disposable formers

-Plywood formers awaiting the application of strip planks on a strip-built catamaran.
+Plywood formers await the application of strip planks on a strip-built catamaran.

 A former may instead be a temporary shape over which a structure is built, the former subsequently being discarded in whole or part, as follows: